irudzenkou/peopleflow/README.md

 In this solution same topic is used for all interested services which may fetch data and construct any convenient schema for doing their logic.

-Another way is to add one more Kafka topic and push added employees there population with any other data third party may be interested in.
+Another way is to add one more Kafka topic and push added employees there populating with any other data third party may be interested in.

 ![](images/integration.png)